“Exact racecourse may change slightly. Check with https://www.facebook.com/mtpleasantvelo/ for details when available.”

 brings you to the parks paved road.
 You'll cross over and follow Splice trail to the left.
 Before the Splice bridge, turn right onto the Whippoorwill Trail

 Whippoorwill will cross several dirt roads/doubletracks along the way to its terminus.
-At the end of Whippoorwill, continue across Scout Trail at the Cowasee Trail
+At the end of Whippoorwill, continue across the Scout Trail and continue onto the Cowasee Trail

 The race is run by mtpleasantvelo.org/